luispedro/jug/README.rst

 - Fix ``CompoundTask`` (broken by earlier ``__jug_hash__`` hook introduction)
 - Make ``Tasklets`` more flexible by allowing slicing with ``Tasks`` (previously, slicing with tasks was **not** allowed)

-version **0.9.2** (Nov 4 2012):

-- More flexible mapreduce()/map() functions
-- Make TaskGenerator pickle()able and hash()able
-- Add invalidate() method to Task
-- Add --keep-going option to execute
-- Better help messsage

-version **0.9.1** (Jun 11 2012):

-- Add --locks-only option to cleanup subcommand
-- Make cache file (for ``status`` subcommand) configurable
-- Add ``webstatus`` subcommand
-- Add bvalue() function
-- Fix bug in ``shell`` subcommand (``value`` was not in global namespace)
-- Improve identity()
-- Fix bug in using Tasklets and --aggressive-unload
-- Fix bug with Tasklets and sleep-until/check

-version **0.9**:

-- In the presence of a barrier(), rerun the jugfile.
-This makes barrier much easier to use.
-- Add set_jugdir to public API
-- Added CompoundTaskGenerator
-- Support subclassing of Task
-- Avoid creating directories in file backend unless it is necessary
-- Add jug.mapreduce.reduce (which mimicks the builtin reduce)

 For older version see ``ChangeLog`` file.